 The mission of the International Association of Women Judges has never been more critical than it is today.
 Discrimination against women and girls persists in societies around the world—within discriminatory laws or in the biased application of laws.
 As such, judicial systems fall short of ensuring women’s equal access to justice.
 A vital remedy, embraced by the IAWJ, is to promote and empower women judges who can help uproot gender bias, end discriminatory laws, advance gender-responsive courts, and promote human rights for all.

 “I’ve got sisters through my association with women judges—life-long relationships.” – Hon.
 Solomy Balungi Bossa

-Former IAWJ President on Why Women Judges Matter
+Former IAWJ President, the Hon.
+Susana Medina (Argentina) on Why Women Judges Matter

 IAWJ works with its members around the world to:

 - Cultivate a growing global network of women judges and create opportunities for judicial exchange

 - Pioneer judicial education programs that advance human rights, eliminate gender bias from judicial systems, and promote equal access to the courts

 - Promote judicial leadership and enhance the capacity of our members and associations worldwide